AssimAlahmadi/Data-Analysis-Portfolio/README.md

 # Data Analyst Portfolio
-This is my Data Analysis Portfolio, you'll find all my projects and case studies here.
+This is my Data Analytics Portfolio, you'll find all my projects and case studies here.